dmathern86/hacking-k8s-workshop/instructions/step-04.md

-#Testing your cluster
+# Testing your cluster

 RKE1 now created a new Kubernetes cluster.
 In order to interact with its API, we can use the Kubernetes CLI `kubectl`.

-##Run the following commands on the victim VM
+## un the following commands on the victim VM

 To install `kubectl` run: